InterObservers.

 Intercultural Communication Examples

 Theory is cheap.
-Here is what this looks like at work, where the stakes are real and the mistakes are expensive.
+Here are intercultural communication examples from work, where the stakes are real and the mistakes are expensive.

 I once watched a US team lose a contract in the Gulf because they pushed for a signature on day one.
 The other side wanted three meetings of tea and small talk first.
 The deal was never about the price.
-It was about trust earned at the local pace.
+It was trust earned at the local pace, built on recognition and respect for people of other cultures.

 You do not need to memorize every culture.
-You need a repeatable method that travels.
+The development of intercultural communication skills follows a repeatable method that travels.
 These seven habits do most of the work.

 Pick two habits, not seven, when you start.
 Trying to fix everything at once usually means you fix nothing.
 Most people get the biggest return from asking about feedback style and slowing down on written messages.